 He has taught extensively offering courses in IT subjects for IT professionals.
 He has extensive experience of open source development - in 2005 he was invited as a member of the Apache Software Foundation - the ASF is a vendor neutral foundation supporting the creation of open source software for the public good.
 His professional experience of remote working goes back to before remote working was a thing (as in, the late 1990s).

-Malcolm’s current role is at Grafana Labs, where he has seen the company grow from 30 to 1300 people since he joined in 2018.
+Malcolm’s most recent role was at Grafana Labs, where he saw the company grow from 30 to 1300 people between joining in 2018 and leaving, after six years, in 2024.

 Receive updates when I have something meaningful to share.